Django Startup Template with Jinja Template

 └── requirements.txt

-For testing the index.html you can paste the following code
+For testing the index.html, you can paste the following code:

 <h1>Hello World</h1>

-def index(request): return render(request, "django_app/index.html") ``` This code renders the html file found in the specified path.
+def index(request): return render(request, "django_app/index.html") ``` This code renders the HTML file found in the specified path.

-In the terminal if you'll run the command python3 manage.py runserver you'll get the output as Hello World.
+In the terminal, if you run the command python3 manage.py runserver

 Using Jinja Template Variables